 - American science and technology continue to be amazingly fertile.
 Whatever the particular field, the outcome is the same: new, sometimes startling, discoveries and unexpected progress in dealing with wider problems emerge, from the understanding of cancer and atherosclerosis to creating a new generation of electronic and optical devices.
 The same story applies to fields at the interface of science and technology-computer architecture, advanced composites, and engineering involving biotechnology; in these latter fields, the enormous interdependence of basic science and engineering knowledge is even more evident. - Research advances depend increasingly on the combined efforts of many disciplines.
-Progress on oncogenes, for example, came not only from work on the cancer problem itself, but also from other fields: virology, molecular and cellular biology, pharmacology, and biochemistry. - Progress in basic science and technology is happening at an incredibly fast pace.
+Progress on oncogenes, for example, came not only from work on the cancer problem itself, but also from other fields: molecular and cellular biology, pharmacology, virology, and biochemistry. - Progress in basic science and technology is happening at an incredibly fast pace.
 Ten years ago, Part I of this Outlook could not have been written: oncogenes were speculations at best; atherosclerosis remained a deeply puzzling affliction.
-The laser and integrated circuit chips were recent arrivals, while such contemporary techniques as molecular beam epitaxy and a host of new spectroscopies such as femtosecond spectroscopy did not seem realizable.
+The laser and integrated circuit chips were recent arrivals, while such contemporary techniques as molecular beam epitaxy and a host of original typesetting files.
+Page breaks are true to the original; line lengths, word breaks, heading styles, and other typesetting-specific formatting, however, cannot be retained, and some typographic errors may have been accidentally inserted.
+Please use the print version of this publication as the authoritative version for attribution new spectroscopies such as femtosecond spectroscopy did not seem realizable.
 And, new technologies have arrived, from biotechnology to the imminent debut of computer architectures embodying the synchronous operation of several hundred processors.